Showing posts with label Physical Education. Show all posts

 Curriculum

-“Continually assess and revise online course to keep up with trends, technology, and content.”
+“Continually assess and revise online courses to keep up with trends, technology, and content.”

 Fitness Finders does this for you!
 Our EZ Scan® app automatically updates at no extra cost and works with the latest devices.
 Content changes are based on current trends in physical education and feedback from users in all 50 states.